Stability phenomena for Martin boundaries of relatively hyperbolic groups: Introduction

 We will also show that the random walk cannot be spectrally degenerate at parabolic subgroups of small rank.
 More precisely, let $H$ be a parabolic subgroup which is virtually abelian of rank $d$.
 If $d\leq 4$, then the random walk is not spectrally degenerate at $H$.
 In particular, the Martin boundary is stable in small dimension.
 This implies the following.

 \begin{theorem} Let $\Gamma$ be the fundamental group of a geometrically finite hyperbolic manifold of dimension $d\leq 5$.
 Let $\mu$ be a symmetric probability measure whose finite support generates $\Gamma$.
 Let $R$ be its spectral radius.
 Then, for every $r\leq R$, the $r$-Martin boundary coincides with the CAT(0) boundary of $\Gamma$.
-In particular, the Martin boundary is strongly stable. \end{theorem} We emphasize that our strong stability result cannot be extended to arbitrary relatively hyperbolic groups.
-Indeed, even for adapted measures on free products of abelian groups where one factor has rank at least $5$, Candellero-Gilch \cite{Candellero-Gilch} construct examples of both spectrally degenerate and spectrally non-degenerate measures, so the Martin boundary may or may not be strongly stable.
-In particular, Theorem~\ref{maintheorem} and Theorem~\ref{mainthmstability} are optimal.
+In particular, the Martin boundary is strongly stable. \end{theorem}

+We emphasize that Theorem~\ref{maintheorem} is optimal and cannot be extended in the following sense : there exist relatively hyperbolic groups with spectrally degenerate measures.
+Indeed, even for adapted measures on free products of abelian groups where one factor has rank at least $5$, Candellero and Gilch \cite{Candellero-Gilch} construct examples of both spectrally degenerate and spectrally non-degenerate measures, so the Martin boundary may or may not be strongly stable.
 Moreover, the Candellero-Gilch construction might be adapted to construct spectrally degenerate measures on any relatively hyperbolic group with respect to virtually abelian groups of large enough rank.